Top 20 PR Trends That Will Bring Success In 2022

-Over the last few years, the public relations (PR) sector has been under increased scrutiny.
+Public relations trends that will bring success - Over the last few years, the public relations (PR) sector has been under increased scrutiny.
 Consumers expect more from companies than ever before, and the growth of cancel culture means that avoiding a public relations disaster is more vital than ever.
-In 2021, there are five major public relations trends to keep an eye on.
+In 2022, there are five major public relations trends to keep an eye on.
 Paying close attention to the newest trends is essential for improving and maintaining your PR efforts.
-Here are five key PR trends to keep an eye on in 2021.
+Here are five key PR trends to keep an eye on in 2022.

 Brands must understand who they are connecting with on a human-to-human level, with 10.7 million Americans unemployed and many more unable to work as a result of COVID-19.
 Leaders in branding and communications should consider the following questions:

 - What role does your brand play in people's real-life psyches, emotions, and complexities?